Division Street Bridge (Rhode Island): Design

-Constructed from 1875 to 1877 at a cost of USD $95,000, the details of the bridge's construction and its architect are unknown.
+Constructed from 1875 to 1877 at a cost of USD95,000, the details of the bridge's construction and its architect are unknown.
 A contemporary account states that the need for the bridge was first proposed in 1871, but it wasn't until a town meeting on March 1, 1875, that it would be decided upon in a vote.
 A commission to oversee the project included C. B. Farnsworth, William T. Adams, and William R. Walker, and the contract was awarded to Horace Foster.
 (Note: Another source also credits Foster as the designer.
 "So strong and hard-wearing this bridge is that it stood for over a hundred years without needing rehabilitation until the year 1985.
 Credit for this functional and at the same time artistically designed transportation structure belongs to Horace Foster, who made it beautiful using granite, stone and bricks.")
 A local architect, William R. Walker was on the town's committee, but his role in the design or appearance of the bridge is unknown.
 Other figures involved in the construction of the bridge include Cushing and Company, later known as Cushing and Shedd, consulting engineers, and Horace Foster was the general contractor.
 Though it originally began as a contract for US$71,000, the bridge would increase in costs to US$95,000 due to the changes that were made.
 The granite was sourced from the towns of Sterling, Connecticut, and Westerly, Rhode Island.
 Repairs for the bridge listed in the 1906 annual report recorded US$15.82 for unspecified work.
 Though listed as only a footnote, repairs to the bridge were made in 1918.